Hay Pricing App

 Pesticide Applicator Training

-A Taylor County training session is scheduled for Thursday, February 26, 2015, from 9 am. to 3 p.m.
-Preregister and pick up a Training Manual at the Taylor County UW-Extensioin Office, 925 Donald St in Medford.
+A Taylor County training session will be scheduled for early 2020.
 Pesticide applicators who need to or would like to get certified or re-certified may do so by attending a training session and taking the exam at that time or by self-study of the materials and making arrangements with any UW-Extension Office to take the exam.
 The exam is an open-book exam.
 Those attending a training session and taking the exam at that time need at least 50% to pass.
 Self-study applicators must receive at least 70% to pass.
 The Training Manual is available in the UW-Extension Office.
-A $30 fee is due when picking up the manual.
+A $35 fee is due when picking up the manual.
 For more information, contact Sandy Stuttgen, Taylor County Ag Agent.
 715-748-3327 ext.
-1 or Cathy Mauer at ext.
-9.
+1.

 Wisconsin requires that any person taking a certification exam must provide positive identification including a photo I.D. (e.g. a driver’s license) and their Social Security number.
 If you do not have a Social Security number, you must use the Application and Affidavit for Professional/Occupational License from the Wisconsin Department of Children and Families.
 A copy of this form is available from the UW-Extension Office.
 Note that the form must be notarized.
 Make sure to have the necessary identification with you when you come in.